httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Security Considerations

-## HTTP Messages are not protected in full
+## HTTP Messages Are Not Protected In Full

 This document specifies a data integrity mechanism that protects HTTP `representation data` or content, but not HTTP header and trailer fields, from